projectwilberforce/projectwilberforce.github.io/colorbleed/index.md

 Turn higher to create more pronounced result.

+**Presence**

+Presence makes the effect more pronounced towards the crease.

+Presence turned off is closer to “physically-based” solution, however, adjust this to suit your scene and desired appearance.

+You can also try increasing presence rather than radius to make effect more visible and save performance.

+**Brightness**

+This setting supresses the dark shadows.
+Use this if you want only the transfer of colors.

 **Saturation**

 Used to control saturation of the resulting color.
 When turned all the way down, the appearance is similar to [Ambient Occlusion](http://u3d.as/xzs).